RelucentDev/publications/README.md

-# Open-Source Publications by Relucent and Credited Contributors
+# Open-Source Publications

+This repository contains the open-source publications by Relucent and Credited Contributors.

 > See the hosted publications at <https://accordion.relucent.dev>.